How to Design a More Appealing Veterinary Website

 • How to Train a Shelter or Rescue Dog

-• Puppy Vaccines When to Get Them & Why
+• Puppy Vaccines: When to Get Them & Why

 Learn More: Veterinary Video Marketing Ideas for Your Practice

-Use Clear Calls to Action on Your Website
+8. Use Clear Calls to Action on Your Website

-What do you want your website visitors to do when they visit your site?
-Schedule an appointment?
-Buy a pet product?
-Sign up for your email newsletter?
 It’s essential to think about your calls to action.
 Call-to-actions (CTAs) can easily prompt your website users to take action and is a key design component on your veterinary website.
 Before writing your call to action, determine what you want to accomplish.

 • $15 Discount on Any Service – Claim Offer